akkefa/ml-notes/docs/probability/discrete_rv.rst

 Geometric rv
 -------------
-A geometric rv :math:`X \sim Geom(p)` consists of independent Bernoulli trials, each with the same probability of success p, repeated until the first success is obtained.
+A geometric rv :math:`X \sim Geom(p)` consists of

+- independent Bernoulli trials,
+- each with the same probability of success p or Failure (1-p),
+- repeated until the first success is obtained.

+Let X = # trials until first success.

 The geometric rv is the distribution of the number of trials needed to get the first success in repeated independent Bernoulli trials